UnterrainerInformatik/BloomEffectRenderer/README.md

 * https://digitalerr0r.wordpress.com/2009/10/04/xna-shader-programming-tutorial-23-blur-post-process/
 * https://digitalerr0r.wordpress.com/2009/10/04/xna-shader-programming-tutorial-24-bloom/

-Thx to the [MonoGame.Extended](https://github.com/craftworkgames/MonoGame.Extended) project for their excellent work and teaching me how to embed shaders into a dll.
+Thx to the [MonoGame.Extended](https://github.com/craftworkgames/MonoGame.Extended) project for their excellent work and teaching me how to embed shaders into a DLL.

 You don't have to mess with shaders since those are included in the distribution.